 The next step in the process is to create a detailed design document which outlines the high-level planned topics, audience, purpose, delivery mode, and objectives.
 The detailed design document was sent to the client for review and feedback was incorporated.
 Finally, the document is submitted to the client for final approval and is used to inform the next stage of the design process: storyboarding.

 After the detailed design document is created and approved, a storyboard is created which fills in details about the script, visuals, and on-screen text.
 The delivery mode for this example is an instructional video.
-The storyboard is created to send to the programmer.
-This document informs the programmer what content to create for the video.
+The storyboard is created to to be used for SME review and programming.
+This document informs the development stage of the process on what content is to created for the video.
 It is reviewed and approved by the subject matter expert (SME) and sent to the voiceover talent for audio recording.